-A marketing strategy is something that must constantly evolve and adapt according to changing market conditions.
+A content marketing strategy is something that must constantly evolve and adapt according to changing market conditions.
 The outcomes for all different types of business activities should be constantly appraised and evaluated.
-This will enable new strategies to be developed in order to improve your productivity, and ultimately the profitability of your marketing endeavors.
+This will enable new strategies to be developed in order to improve your productivity, and ultimately the profitability of your marketing endeavours.

 This is in fact the only way to transform your marketing centre from a place in your organization that is thought of as costing money, to a place that is thought of as a revenue creator.
 That means having the right people doing the right things, whether they’re in house, an agency, or a mixture of both.
 It’s important to recognize that this is not a discussion about an organization’s website, or SEO.